 ADS account - If you do not yet have a ADS account, please create one HERE.

 We have had some problems with mail servers rejecting address confirmation emails from the ADS.
-We are working on this but if you register on the site and don't receive the registration email, please contact the User Support Team and we will authorise your address manually.
+We are working on this but if you register on the site and don't receive the registration email, please contact User Support and we will authorise your address manually.

 - Data licence - Before you may download any data from the ADS, you need to have accepted the Terms and Conditions of the dataset of choice.
 Further details below on how to do this.